-529 Withdrawal FAQsSubmitted by Berk Cleveland Rathmell Wealth Strategies LLC. on March 11th, 2019
+529 Withdrawal FAQsSubmitted by BCR Wealth Strategies on March 11th, 2019

 You've done a great job of saving for your child's college education with a 529 plan.
 You’ve made contributions and kept an eye on the account’s growth over the years, and now you’re ready to start withdrawing funds.
 You have questions!
 Here are the answer to the questions most frequently asked by parents as they prepare to withdraw funds from the plan to pay tuition.

 1. How much do I withdraw?

 The amount of your child’s qualified education expenses for the year is the maximum you can draw out tax-free.
 If you qualify for the American Opportunity Tax Credit, which is $4,000, that amount will be deducted from the amount you can withdraw.
 If you don’t qualify for that deduction, then you can take the full amount of your qualified education expenses.

 2. When do I withdraw the money?